 - blood in the urine

-Men in the UK are not routinely offered screening tests for prostate cancer at present since this is still controversial.
-However, in both the USA and Austria the death rates from this disease has dropped for the first time in decades since the introduction of screening programmes, notably the PSA blood test.
+Men in the UK are not routinely offered screening tests for prostate cancer at present.
+However, in both the USA and Austria the death rate from this disease has dropped for the first time in decades since the introduction of screening programmes; notably the PSA blood test.
 However, determining the cause of a drop in mortality from cancer is difficult so it is probably unlikely that a UK screening programme will be introduced in the near future.

-Prostatic Specific Antigens, PSA is a protein that is produced by the prostate and is a normal component of the seminal fluid.
+Prostatic Specific Antigens, PSA, is a protein that is produced by the prostate and is a normal component of the seminal fluid.
 It is normally found in the blood in small amounts.
-Men with cancer of the prostate usually have more PSA in their blood and generally the higher the level the more likely it is to be cancerous.
+Men with prostate cancer usually have higher levels of PSA in their blood; usually the higher the level, the more likely they are to have cancer.

-However, interpretation of the result can sometimes be difficult since as men grow older their PSA levels increase.
+However, interpretation of the result can sometimes be difficult.
+This is because as men grow older, their PSA levels naturally increase.
 In addition, raised levels of PSA in the blood may also be found in several other conditions such as Benign Prostatic Hyperplasia, prostatitis [inflammation of the prostate], and even after physical exercise.
 Most enlargements of the prostate are not cancerous.

-The Prostate Clinic at the Hospital of St John & St Elizabeth we have a range of specialists in Urology and Urological Oncology that can assess the likelihood of prostate disease.
-A blood test in isolation can often be misleading and distressing and in all cases where symptoms exist, physical examination must also be undertaken.
-This sometimes can require examination by ultrasound and occasionally by MRI scan.
+At our Prostate Clinic, we have a range of specialists in Urology and Urological Oncology that can assess the likelihood of prostate disease.
+A blood test in isolation can often be misleading, which can lead to distress.
+As such, if someone has symptoms, they should have a physical exam as well.
+This could also be followed-up by an ultrasound or an MRI.